sambaneko/gbl-notebook/README.md

 > git checkout
 ```

-If you enable "Images" mode without having populated the images, you'll get some default images instead; defaults are also used if the Pokeminers repo is missing an image (such as, at time of writing, Dachsbun or G-Corsola).
+After you've added the images, enable their display in Settings.
+If you enable "Images" mode without having populated the images, you'll get some default images instead; defaults are also used if the Pokeminers repo is missing an image (such as, at time of writing, Corviknight, Dachsbun or G-Corsola).

 ## Data Storage

-Data is saved in local storage, so it's only accessible to your browser.
+Data is saved in local storage, so it's only accessible to the browser in which it was created.
 There is an export function in the Settings, which allows data to be backed up, or ported to another browser.
 I'd recommend making regular backups.

 ## Languages and Text
-During installation, you could select a different language file from the assets repo.
+When parsing the game master, you could select a different language file from the assets repo.
 If you do, modify this line in `src/game-data/parse-latest.php` to match your chosen language:

 ```
 $language = 'English';